Display Accessibility Tools

 In this camp, students will explore big numbers with an emphasis on understanding magnitudes.
 We will visit Spartan Stadium to estimate the number of blades of grass, pop popcorn to estimate the number of kernels which would fill the classroom, and estimate a variety of interesting “big numbers”.
 We will also play a variety of games to strengthen our math muscles!!

-Students attending should... be comfortable with making estimations and beginning multiplication, and have strong number sense.
+Students attending should... be comfortable with the fourth grade mathematics curriculum including making estimations and beginning multiplication, and have strong number sense.

 This camp has been offered since 2013.